 - Presence of any unusual features such as large open fire places, alcoves, overhangs etc, not obviously visible in your photographs.

-- Please provide us with four photographs taken with your back to each room corner, facing toward the diagonally opposing corner.
-If your ceiling is particularly high, please take a second set of four, angling the camera upwards, or in portrait, to include the higher parts of the ceiling.
+- Please provide us with photographs taken with your back to each room corner, facing toward the diagonally opposing corner.
+If your ceiling is particularly high or has a number of fittings (lights, ducts etc), please take a second set of photographs, angling the camera upwards to include the higher parts of the ceiling.
+It is far better to have as many photographs as possible as this will make the process of arranging the layout of panels much easier.

 - Any measured reverberation data that you have from an acoustic report, where someone has measured the reverberation with a sound meter.